realA10001986/Time-Circuits-Display/README.md

 MQTT and BTTFN can co-exist.

-Remote controlling through the TCD keypad, transmission of speed, synchronized fake-power and night mode switching requires a BTTFN connection.
+The majority of network features (such as mutual remote controlling, transmission of speed, synchronized fake-power and night mode switching) _require_ a BTTFN connection.
+These features are not supported through MQTT.
+Therefore, all props need to be properly configured to connect to the TCD through BTTFN.

 As regards time travel and alarm:

-The TCD only sends out time travel and alarm notifications through _either_ MQTT _or_ BTTFN, never both; selection is done by checking or unchecking the option **_Publish time travel and alarm events_** on the HA/MQTT Settings page.
+The TCD can send out time travel and alarm notifications through **_either_ MQTT _or_ BTTFN**, but you have to choose between them:

+If the option **_Publish time travel and alarm events_** on the HA/MQTT Settings page is checked, timetravel/alarm notifications are sent only over MQTT.
+If this option is unchecked, timetravel/alarm notifications are sent only over BTTFN.

+If this option is checked, all props that are supposed to take part in timetravel sequences must be connected to the same broker!

 If you have other (third-party) MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (i.e. check **_Publish time travel and alarm events_**).
-If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.
+Otherwise uncheck this option to use BTTFN.

 ### Setup